FAQs

 Intake Month – The anticipated month that training will commence.

-International Student – Currently living and studying in Australia and will graduate with Australian qualifications.
+International Student – Temporary resident, currently living and studying in Australia and will graduate with Australian qualifications.

 Multi -Site – Graduate programs offered at a number of Health Service locations, usually a sister site or collaborative site to the main Health Service.